bLightZP/marsGameServices/README.md

 The submitted data is verified to be legitimate using a simple salted hash and by checking the client's user-agent.

-The REST procesisng code resides in 'Server.Resources.pas'.
+The REST processing code resides in 'Server.Resources.pas'.